DTJF/fb_prussdrv/ReadMe.md

 pasm Test
 ---------

-To test the PRU assembler type
+In order to test the PRU assembler, type

 ~~~{.sh}
 pasm